-- PJM retrieves the following information: - dispatcher generation scheduling and operations logs - resource offer data - resource generation data - real-time LMPs - PJM calculates the duration of each pool-scheduled period of synchronous condensing operations based on logged start and stop times. - PJM calculates each eligible resource's condensing cost for each period by multiplying the duration (in hours) by the hourly cost to condense plus energy use cost as specified in the offer data. - When a resource is requested to start condensing from an off state, a condensing credit is provided equal to the resource's condensing startup cost as specified in the offer data. - PJM calculates the daily synchronous condensing cost for each resource by summing all hourly condensing and energy use costs, including applicable startup costs, for the day. - PJM sums the synchronous condensing credits for all resources for each PJM Member.
+- PJM retrieves the following information:

+- dispatcher generation scheduling and operations logs

+- resource offer data

+- resource generation data

+- real-time LMPs

+- PJM calculates the duration of each pool-scheduled period of synchronous condensing operations based on logged start and stop times.

+- PJM calculates each eligible resource's condensing cost for each period by multiplying the duration (in hours) by the hourly cost to condense plus energy use cost as specified in the offer data. - When a resource is requested to start condensing from an off state, a condensing credit is provided equal to the resource's condensing startup cost as specified in the offer data. - PJM calculates the daily synchronous condensing cost for each resource by summing all hourly condensing and energy use costs, including applicable startup costs, for the day. - PJM calculates the unit-specific lost opportunity cost credits for providing synchronous condensing for purposes other than providing synchronized reserve or reactive services. - Lost Opportunity Cost Credit = [(RT LMP Offer at LMP Desired MW) (LMP Desired Mw Max (Unit Mw, 0))] only if quantity is positive. - PJM sums the synchronous condensing credits for all resources for each PJM Member.